EOPS, CARE, CalWORKs, Guardian Scholars, & Grads to Be

 The Grads to Be Program at Cypress College is a safe space with supportive staff aimed at providing a variety of services and resources for undocumented students at Cypress College.
 Whether you are just starting your journey at Cypress or you have been a continuing student, we are here to help you flourish and cultivate a sense of belonging on campus.
 We are inclusive of every students’ experience and take a holistic approach in the services we provide.
 Our goal is to help you realize your academic, professional and personal success.

-EOPS is no longer accepting applications for the spring 2021 semester.
-However, we will begin accepting applications on May 1, 2021 for the fall 2021 semester.
+EOPS is no longer accepting applications for the fall 2021 semester.
+However, we will begin accepting applications on October 1, 2021 for the spring 2022 semester.
 To apply, download the EOPS application at the button below and email the completed application to email@example.com.

 - In the email subject line, please include your: Last name, First name, Student ID number

 - In the body of the email, please include your:

 - Student ID number

 - For questions, please visit our Virtual Front Counter on Cranium Café or give us a call at (714) 484-7368.

 - Front desk staff will help answer any questions or concerns you may have, make appointments with counselors, assist with registration questions, and provide general information